 This is the new updated edition of the first book in the bestselling Uncovering Student Ideas in Science series.
 Like the first edition of volume 1, this book helps pinpoint what your students know (or think they know) so you can monitor their learning and adjust your teaching accordingly.
 Loaded with classroom-friendly features you can use immediately, the book includes 25 “probes”—brief, easily administered formative assessments designed to understand your students’ thinking about 60 core science concepts.

-The purpose of this assessment probe is to elicit students’ ideas about the day/night cycle.
-The probe is designed to determine whether students recognize that Earth’s rotation explains why it is dark at night and light during the day.
+The purpose of this assessment probe is to elicit students’ ideas about a physical property of matter.
+The probe is designed to reveal whether students recognize that under the same conditions, boiling point remains the same.

 Middle School Students

 In middle school, students shift their focus from properties of materials to the properties of the substances from which the materials are made.
 Students learn about the characteristics of different states of matter and the properties associated with phase changes from solid to liquid to gas.
 Opportunities to observe and measure characteristic properties such as boiling and melting points can be used to separate materials.
 Students identify characteristic properties that can be used to identify substances, such as boiling point, melting point, and density.
 They observe that pure substances have a constant boiling point and that this boiling point does not change under standard conditions, no matter how vigorously or gently the liquid boils.
 Students are beginning to connect the ideas of heat, temperature, and constant boiling point, although the distinction between heat and temperature is still difficult to understand at this grade level.

 During high school, instructional opportunities connect the macroscopic properties of substances to microscopic properties, such as the attraction between water molecules.
 At this level, students can use particle ideas to explain the role of heat and temperature during phase changes.
 However, the distinction between heat and temperature is still a concept that eludes many high school students.